Steroid use in Bollywood: Accusations

+Allegations by actors

+Akshay Kumar

-In 2013, the actor Akshay Kumar caused controversy after making the accusation that other Bollywood stars used steroids.
+In 2008, actor Akshay Kumar caused controversy after making the accusation that other Bollywood stars used steroids.
 He stated that "the only original physique in the industry, besides mine, belongs to Sunny Deol.
 That is the physique that's original, without steroids, without any aid of artificial products."
+While Akshay Kumar himself didn't give names, the media interpreted his words as referring to the likes of Salman Khan and Shah Rukh Khan.

+Anil Kapoor

 Anil Kapoor in an interview slammed leading actors who take steroids.

+Imran Khan

+In a 2024 interview, former actor Imran Khan admitted taking steroids as a way to compete with other actors, also hinting at the fact that steroids use could be widespread in Bollywood.

-Recent Allegations
+Allegations by fitness professionals

 An article in the Hindustan Times stated: "A male star who started the trend of taking his shirt off in films and a younger star who flaunted his rippling muscles in a double role in a recent hit film also rely heavily on steroids.
 Model-actor and former Mr India Aryan Vaid says, "I know of 'trainers' of mega stars who don't know a thing about fitness.
 Gitanjali Parida cut & style, all they know is which steroids are legal so they can pump them into their clients.
 Most of the knowledge they have is off the Internet.
 But, they do good business because they have big names as their clients, some of whom pay these trainers as much as Rs 1 lakh a month for getting them perfect bodies.
 I've seen actors and models take injections to bulk up even before photo shoots... they don't realise what it's doing to their body.".
 In the same article, Satya Chaurasia, the fitness trainer whose clients include Aamir Khan and Hrithik Roshan, and he clarified that none of his clients have ever used steroids.
 "It's a common practice in Bollywood to take anabolic steroids to bulk up fast for photo sessions or shoots.
 I don't recommend them because I know the consequences."

+Denials by actors

+John Abraham

-Actor John Abraham responding to allegations that his face looked "puffy" from steroid use stated that he used "No steroids" and used protein and multivitamins.
-Model Upen Patel also refutes ever taking steroids, and states that he was always athletic.
-Most recently there have been allegations about Aamir Khan and his gain in muscle for the film Dangal.
+In 2011, actor John Abraham responding to allegations that his face looked "puffy" from steroid use stated that he used "No steroids" and used protein and multivitamins.

+Upen Patel

+In a 2013 interview, British-Indian model Upen Patel also refutes ever taking steroids, and states that he was always athletic.

+Sanjay Dutt

+In 2018, actor Sanjay Dutt refused the allegations that his 1990s physique was due to steroids use, arguing that back then both steroids and protein powders weren't widespread, Dutt saying that he relied only on diet.